Assistant Professor | Undergraduate Coordinator

 Theoretical Astrophysics, Cosmological Galaxy Formation, Physics of the Interstellar Medium, Star Formation, Large-Scale Star Formation

 My research focuses on theoretical models primarily related to cosmological galaxy evolution, star formation, and the interstellar medium (ISM).
-I develop large scale numerical simulations to simulate the interplay between small scale star formation, ISM physics, and global galaxy evolution.
-This approach is fun as it allows me to work on problems ranging from galaxy evolution during the epoch of reionization through molecular cloud structure in the Milky Way.
+I principally develop and utilize large scale numerical simulations to simulate the interplay between small scale star formation, ISM physics, and global galaxy evolution.
+This involves studying galaxies from the stand point of their star formation/ISM properties ranging from the Milky Way through galaxies in the Epoch of Reionization